 We offer in school programs for all grade levels.
 Programs can be designed for an individual class, grade level, or full school.
 Our in school programs can be a hands on experience or an engaging lecture.

 Representatives from the Atlantic White Shark Conservancy are available to give lectures for community groups, library programs, or corporate groups.
 Lectures are usually an hour in length and allow time for a question and answer period.

 We offer programs for scouts to earn a patch from the Atlantic White Shark Conservancy, or The Gills Club.
 By participating in hands on learning activities the scouts can earn their patch in a 90 minute program.
 Programs can take place at the Chatham Shark Center, or we can come to you!

-For further information on one of the above programs, please send an email to our Education Director, Marianne Long, at email@example.com
+For further information and pricing on one of the above programs, please send an email to our Education Director, Marianne Long, at email@example.com

 AWSC offers week long, day programs for youth ages 7-12 during the summer.
 Our programs are held at two different locations and are designed to immerse youth in a hands on learning experience where they can become shark scientists.

 With youth of all ages expressing an interest in sharks, we wanted to provide educators with a way to bring shark science into the classroom.
 We have free downloadable resources and tools for educators of all levels.
 Check them out by clicking HERE